 (a) Qualifying quarter shall be credited as follows:

-(i) All quarters of coverage worked by a natural or adoptive parent if the quarters were worked before the date the alien attains age eighteen; and
+(i) All quarters of coverage worked by a natural or adoptive parent when the quarters were worked before the date the alien attains age eighteen; and

-(ii) All quarters worked by a spouse of such alien during their marriage if the alien remains married to such spouse or such spouse is deceased.
+(ii) All quarters worked by a spouse of such alien during their marriage when the alien remains married to such spouse or such spouse is deceased.

-(iii) A qualifying quarter does not include any quarter after December 31, 1996, in which the individual worked and also received a federal means-tested public benefit.
+(iii) A qualifying quarter does not include any quarter after December 31, 1996 when the individual worked and also received a federal means-tested public benefit.

 (x) Veterans and active duty service personnel lawfully residing in Ohio and are:

 (a) A veteran with an honorable discharge and not on account of alienage; or